 The average salary of Realtors doesn't change that much between hot and cold markets [source: Goolsby].
 That's because in hot markets, the profession is flooded with real estate agents who think they can make a quick buck.
 With so many agents in the field, it limits how many homes any individual agent can sell.
 In a colder market, fewer total homes are sold, but fewer agents are selling them, so the earning potential evens out.

-For even more information on real estate and personal finance, follow the links below.
+For even more information on real estate and personal finance, dig into the links that follow.